-The Lower Zambezi National Park, by virtue of the Zambezi River and its parallel escarpment, is one of Africa’s most scenic wildernesses, home to an impressive quantity and variety of wildlife that can be viewed not only on the more usual land-based Lower Zambezi activities, but also on a variety of water-based activities, and in the camps themselves.
+The Lower Zambezi National Park, by virtue of the Zambezi River and its parallel escarpment, is one of Africa’s most scenic wildernesses providing some of Africa’s best safari activities.
+The Lower Zambezi is home to an impressive quantity and variety of wildlife, for safari experiences viewed not only on the more usual land-based Lower Zambezi activities, but also on a variety of water-based activities, and in the camps themselves.

-In comparison to typical African safaris, the Lower Zambezi safari experience is unique: more remote, more exclusive, and experiential in nature.
-While both guests and guides require more patience with regards to game viewing, the results are often outstanding.
+In comparison to typical African safaris, the Lower Zambezi safari experiences are unique: more remote, more exclusive, and experiential in nature.
+While both guests and guides require extra patience with regards to game viewing, the results are often outstanding.

 Chiawa Camp and Old Mondoro are located in the middle of prime wildlife and habitat zones of the Lower Zambezi National Park, so we usually do not have to travel far to see wildlife.
 What’s more, often wildlife make their way into camp to visit us, providing out-of-this-world game sightings.
 Wildlife to be spotted includes elephant, lion, leopard, buffalo, waterbuck, hippos and crocodiles.

-Explore the safari activities below, all of which are included your unforgettable stay at Chiawa Camp and/or Old Mondoro.
+Explore the safari activities below, all of which are included during your unforgettable stay at Chiawa Camp and Old Mondoro.

 Your Zambian safari guide is an expert in the bush and will point out interesting subjects as if by magic: a flick of a tail here, a curve of an ear there, a movement wherever.

-Bush walks are an interesting way to get a back stage pass look at the Zambian wildlife, and how the ecology of the Lower Zambezi works.
+The walking safari is the purest safari experience, and often the most thrilling, not knowing what you will encounter around each corner.
+These bush walks are an interesting way to get a backstage pass look at the Zambian wildlife, and how the ecology of the Lower Zambezi works.
 Our guides are trained naturalists who can not only identify spoor, birds, plants and insects but also explain in interesting detail how these all interact with each other, how each relies on each other in this, the great circle of life.
-Taking advantage of the cooler weather, bush walks usually take place in the early morning and are led by one of our pro guides and a Department of National Parks & Wildlife armed “escort scout”.
-Sometimes walks happen right out of camp but usually we drive a short distance into more open country.
+Taking advantage of the cooler weather, walking safaris usually take place in the early morning and are led by one of our pro guides and a Department of National Parks & Wildlife armed “escort scout”.
+Sometimes walks happen right out of camp but often we drive a short distance into more open country for this safari activity.

-Our Lower Zambezi River Canoe trips always head downstream, eastwards, as the current of the Zambezi is deceptively powerful.
+Trade land for the mighty river with a canoe trip safari experience.
+Our Lower Zambezi Canoe Safaris always head downstream, eastwards, as the current of the Zambezi is deceptively powerful.
 The canoes take either 2 or 3 people.
 All trips are led by at least one pro guide with current experience of that stretch of the river, and all canoes are paddled by one experienced “back paddler”, usually a trainee guide or other member of staff who has grown up and spent his young life paddling on the Zambezi.
-All canoe trips carry a dry bag, cool box, first aid kit and at least one VHF radio – guests are required to wear the floatation vests provided throughout the trip.
+All canoe safaris carry a dry bag, cool box, first aid kit and at least one VHF radio – guests are required to wear the floatation vests provided throughout this safari activity.

-Boat Cruises, or Zambezi River Safaris are conducted on custom built, stable pontoon boats with a canopy that can be raised or lowered according to circumstance and powered by near-silent, environmentally sensitive 4-stroke outboard motors.
+Zambezi River Safaris, or Boat Cruises, are conducted on custom built, stable pontoon boats with a canopy that can be raised or lowered according to circumstance and powered by near-silent, environmentally sensitive 4-stroke outboard motors.
 Thus, each river safari gives guests the opportunity to see more of the river and perhaps more Zambian wildlife by being able to cover more area – and in more comfort and safety than a canoe.
 Each boat carries a first aid kit, flares, VHF radio, sufficient life vests, fire extinguisher, and of course the obligatory cool box.

 Guided by one of our expert river guides who will have grown up on the Zambezi, explore the main bank, islands and channels coming across fish eagles, herons, perhaps a buffalo lurking in the reeds, a crocs and hippos sunning themselves, or elephants crossing the river – these are a relaxing way to enjoy wildlife viewing all the while in awe of the scenery.
 As the sun sets, your guide will pour your cocktails of choice and serve you snacks before gently motoring back to camp or dropping you off at a waiting 4×4 to take you on a night drive.
 Sometimes we use the boats to drop off our walks on the mainland or – for those wanting a walk on a totally pristine habitat with no vehicles – on the permanent islands.

-Fishing for tiger fish is a seasonal specialty of the Zambezi River.
+Fishing for tiger fish is a seasonal specialty of the Zambezi River and one of the best safari activities.
 We say seasonal as the best time to catch them is from late August to mid November during the hotter months, however, tiger fish and other species can be caught throughout our Zambian safari season.
 Netting and killing of any fish is not permitted within the National Park, and a 100% catch & release applies for all species.

 Additionally, no live or cut bait is permitted (artificial lures only), no ultra light tackle (minimum 20lb) and only one single de-barbed hook per line is allowed.
 These measures have all been proven by science to reduce stress and mortality of caught and released fish, making this activity in the National Park more sustainable, and hence making this stretch of the Zambezi River the most protected stretch along its length.
 Consequently, this stretch of the river also offers some of the most productive sport angling opportunities available.
 Both Chiawa Camp and Old Mondoro have expert river guides who have grown up on the Zambezi and who have been guiding anglers, novice and expert alike, for a decade and more.
 With our custom built 18’ pontoon boats and intimate, local knowledge of the river there is nowhere else on the Zambezi that offers finer opportunities to fish from.
 Over the years absolute beginners and world-class anglers alike have set a number of IGFA World Records for tiger fish at Chiawa Camp.